 - Encourage better marketing of Musselburgh by bringing together Musselburgh attractions that do their own marketing and encouraging 'day out in Musselburgh' visits.
-Develop a distinctive branding for the town (Aim 1); - Review the existing heritage information available to visitors in Musselburgh and develop town trails to appeal to all ages (Aim 4); - Review path links to Musselburgh town centre; improve directional signage and identify small scale improvements to routes (Aim 2); - Encourage more commercial and community events and attractions in Musselburgh town centre.
+Develop a distinctive branding for the town (Aim 1); - Review the existing heritage information available to visitors in Musselburgh and develop a town trail incorporating the use of modern communication (Aim 4); - Review path links to Musselburgh town centre; improve directional signage and identify small scale improvements to routes (Aim 2); - Encourage more commercial and community events and attractions in Musselburgh town centre.